DiscoverYourTour icon

 Rome, Italy

-Free Jewish Ghetto & Trastevere Walking Tour in Rome - 1
+Free Jewish Ghetto & Trastevere Walking Tour in Rome — cover photo (1 of 7)

 Step into Rome’s hidden stories on a tour that goes beyond the usual sights.
 Explore the Jewish Ghetto and Trastevere with passionate local guides who bring history to life through personal stories, culture, and authentic neighborhood moments you won’t find in guidebooks.